Wright-Patterson Air Force Base, Ohio --

-WRIGHT-PATTERSON AIR FORCE BASE, Ohio --- As winter’s peak approaches, we can expect snowfall to tick up around Wright-Patterson Air Force Base and the Miami Valley region.
-It can come in waves and often in large amounts.
+WRIGHT-PATTERSON AIR FORCE BASE, Ohio – As winter’s peak approaches, snowfall has ticked up around Wright-Patterson Air Force Base and the Miami Valley region.
+It can come in waves and often in large amounts at once.

 What the experts say

 Snow shoveling is considered a moderate physical activity.
 The bad news?
 Researchers have reported an increase in the number of fatal heart attacks among shovelers after heavy snowfall.

 This rise may be due to the sudden demand shoveling places on an individual’s heart.
 It may cause a quick increase in heart rate and blood pressure.
 One study determined that after only two minutes of shoveling, sedentary men’s heart rates rose to levels higher than those normally recommended during aerobic exercise.

 The cold must also be taken into account.
 Cold air makes it harder to work and breathe, which adds extra strain on the body.

 Are you at risk?
 Studies show people in the following demographics are more at risk for heart attacks after shoveling snow: